RoopeshfromBMS/Roopesh-demo/README.md

 # Roopesh-demo
-This is my first repositry
+This is my first Git Repository.
+Author-Roopesh